 \section{Summary and Outlook}

-With the advances in our understanding of the geometric spacetime structure of force-free fields, we now have new tools and perspectives to search for new analytic solutions to force-free electrodynamics beyond the conventional methods.
+With the advances in our understanding of the geometric spacetime structure of force-free fields, we now have new tools and perspectives to search for analytic solutions to the force-free equations in curved spacetimes beyond conventional methods.

-In this work, we combined this innovation with previous methods to construct a new analytic jet model from a disk-fed rotating black hole.
-First, we found new parametrized vacuum solutions in flat spacetime by applying the geometric procedure developed in~\cite{Adhikari_etal_2024} to a hyperbolic solution.
+In this work, we combined these geometric innovations with previous methods to construct a new analytic jet model from a disk-fed rotating black hole.
+First, we found new classes of parametrized solutions in flat spacetime by applying the geometric procedure developed in Ref.~\cite{Adhikari_etal_2024} to a hyperbolic solution.
 Among these solutions, we identify one that is physically viable and of particular interest, while the other is deemed unphysical; we reported the `unphysical' solution anyway for its potential application to stellar magnetospheres.
-Then, we extended the physical solution to Schwarzschild spacetime and seeded it into the Blandford–Znajek perturbative method, in an equivalent fashion to the construction of the black hole hyperbolic jet~\cite{Gralla_etal_2016}.
+Then, we extended the physical solution to Schwarzschild spacetime and seeded it into the Blandford-Znajek perturbative method, in an equivalent fashion to the construction of the black hole hyperbolic jet~\cite{Gralla_etal_2016,Beskin:2010iba}.
 Thus, our jet model constitutes a perturbative analytic solution.

 Our black hole jet exhibits a radially varying structure, transitioning from a magnetic null field structure near the horizon to an asymptotically parabolic configuration at large distances.
 This variability is of interest, given that the observed jet boundary of $\mathrm{M87}^{*}$ displays approximately, rather than genuine, parabolic geometry at $\sim 10^{1}-10^{5}$ gravitational radius~\cite{Nakamura_2018}.
-It would be worthwhile to assess the jet boundary geometry in future work.
+It would be worthwhile to assess the jet boundary geometry of our model in future work.

-The global magnetosphere in our model corresponds to a black hole-disk system in which the thin equatorial disk contains a coincident current sign reversal and current concentration, and sources the magnetic field.
-The poloidal field lines extending to infinity from the horizon constitute the jet, while other field lines thread the horizon and are anchored to the disk, allowing energy transport from the disk to the black hole.
-Also, field lines beyond the jet remain anchored to the disk and may contribute to magnetized disk wind, suggesting the possible formation of a current sheet at the jet boundary.
+The system considered in our jet model corresponds to a black hole–disk system in which a thin equatorial disk, containing a coincident current sign reversal and current concentration, sources the magnetic field.
+The poloidal field lines extending from the horizon to infinity constitute the jet, while some other field lines thread the horizon and are anchored to the disk, allowing energy transport from the disk to the black hole.
+The remaining field lines beyond the jet remain anchored to the disk and may contribute to a magnetized disk wind, suggesting the possible formation of a current sheet at the jet boundary.